vljlangen/ville-langen-homepage/content/slides/musescore/index.md

 [https://musescore.org/en/node/285182](https://musescore.org/en/node/285182)

+---

-### Using Wikipedia Images for Reference:
+## Using Wikipedia Images for Reference

 If you need to work with bass clef notes on the piano's left hand and haven't memorized which note corresponds to which sound, you can use the image found at the following link from Wikipedia as a reference:

 [Wikipedia Bass Clef Image](https://en.wikipedia.org/wiki/Clef#/media/File:Clef_Diagram.png)

+---

-### Selecting/Extracting Notes for a Single Instrument:
+## Selecting/Extracting Notes for a Single Instrument

 1. Go to File → Parts → Single Part
 2. Choose the instrument you want to select/extract

+---

-### Deleting the Bass Clef Section for Piano:
+## Deleting the Bass Clef Section for Piano

 1. Press "I" to open the instrument dialog
 2. Click on staff 2 in the piano section
 3. Click the "Remove" button in the middle of the box
 4. Click "OK"

+---

-### Changing from Alto Saxophone to Tenor Saxophone:
+## Changing from Alto Saxophone to Tenor Saxophone

-If the piece is coded correctly, there's no need to actually "transpose" anything.
 Simply change the instrument as follows:

-- Right-click on the staff
+- Right-click on the staff → "Staff Properties"
-- Select "Staff Properties"
 - Click on "Change Instrument"
 - Choose "Tenor Sax"

-If the notes are already transposed and thus "mixed up," you can easily transpose them back as follows:
+When necessary, you can easily transpose notes back as follows:

 - Select "Notes" → "Transpose"

+---

-### Selecting All Chord Symbols:
+## Selecting All Chord Symbols

 To select all chord symbols: